For service-based companies, a huge chunk of time is dedicated to collaborating with clients.

 It most likely is the main goal for yours.
 CRM software is an important tool to utilize for managing clients.
 The goal of CRM tools can be summed up as this: improve business relationships to grow your business.

-Your agency can use CRM tools to manage clients, old and new.
+Your agency can use the best CRM software to manage clients.
 CRM is essentially a database for monitoring important information like account details, start dates of contracts ,or when certain client reports are due, and many more.

 As creating reports is often very administrative, failing to include details and other important information on the report may arise.
 Using CRM tools allows you to consolidate all information about customers and gain insights about possible leads.
 You will also be able to know how to optimize existing clients and build better relationships.